 A promissory note is a financial instrument that comes into play at the time of borrowing money.
-It is basically a legal document that states that the borrower promises to pay the lender a specific sum at a specific date or on-demand.
+It is a legal document stating that the borrower promises to pay the lender a specific sum at a specific date or on-demand.
 Or, we can say it is a written promise to pay the loan money back.

 One may also call it an IOU, a note, or just the simplest loan agreement, but there is a difference between the loan agreement and the promissory note.
 Since it is a legal document, it is legally enforceable.
 It is usually a short-term credit tool.